The 5-Cent Coin: Who Is On the Nickel & What It Is Made of

 What Is on the Back of a Nickel Coin?
 Monticello’s Significance

 If you flip the nickel over, you’ll find an image of Monticello, Jefferson’s famed estate in Virginia.
-But Monticello is more than just a stately home, as it represents Jefferson’s vision of American self-sufficiency and intellectualism.
 Jefferson designed Monticello himself: his ideals of architecture, agriculture, and Enlightenment philosophy.

 This Monticello design has been featured on the back of the nickel since Jefferson first appeared on the coin in 1938.
 However, from 2004 to 2005, the Mint released a special series of nickels to commemorate the 200th anniversary of the Lewis and Clark Expedition.
-So, who is in the nickel in these years?
-Literally, what is on the back of the nickel?
-The designs on the back of these coins included the image of a bison (a nod to the original buffalo nickel) and an ocean view.
-By 2006, though, Monticello returned to its prominent place on the coin.
+These included the image of a bison (a nod to the original buffalo nickel) and an ocean view.
+By 2006, though, Monticello returned to its prominent place.

 The Penny vs. The Nickel: Why Is Lincoln on the Penny?

 The choice to place Lincoln on the penny in 1909 was rather symbolic.
 That year marked the 100th anniversary of Lincoln’s birth, and the country wanted to honor him in a significant way.
-At the time, most U.S. coins featured allegorical figures like Lady Liberty rather than real historical figures.
-Lincoln became the first actual person to appear on circulating American currency, a decision that reflected the nation’s enduring admiration for his leadership during the Civil War.
+At the time, most U.S. units featured allegorical figures like Lady Liberty rather than real historical figures, and Lincoln became the first actual person to appear on circulating American currency.

 Why is Lincoln on the penny, and not the nickel?
 There was a strong historical and cultural reasoning behind this choice.
 Pennies were often associated with the working class and the common man, both of which Lincoln championed during his presidency.
 His placement on the penny signified his role as "the people’s president."

-Since 1909, Lincoln is on the penny.
-His profile is one of the most enduring and recognized in American history.
+The profile of Lincoln is one of the most enduring and recognized in American history.
 Interestingly, when Lincoln was placed on the penny, it marked a turning point in American coinage.
 This led to more presidents and key figures appearing on coins in later years, e.g., Jefferson on the nickel in 1938.

 a portrait of Lincoln is on the penny that lies on a table near other coins but is the only one under the light while others are in a shadow

-Uncirculated Nickels: These are mint-condition nickels straight from the mint, which haven’t gone through the normal wear and tear of circulation.
+Uncirculated 5C: These are mint-condition instances straight from the mint, which haven’t gone through the wear and tear of circulation.
 Collectors value them for their lack of blemishes or scratches.

-Proof Nickels: These are specially produced mint nickels with a high-quality, mirror-like finish.
+Proof 5C: These are specially produced mint nickels with a high-quality, mirror-like finish.

-Mint Sets: These are collections of uncirculated coins from the U.S. Mint, including nickels, from various minting facilities (such as Philadelphia, Denver, and San Francisco).
+Mint Sets: These are collections of uncirculated instances from the U.S. Mint, including nickels, from various minting facilities (such as Philadelphia, Denver, and San Francisco).

 Mint Marks: Mint nickels often have a small letter indicating where they were produced, such as: